clebert/pageobject/README.md

 **[README][repo-readme-engine] | [API][repo-api-engine]**

-This package makes it possible to execute arbitrary commands reliably.
+This package allows you to execute unreliable, asynchronous, and [idempotent][wiki-idempotence] commands reliably.

 ### @pageobject/standard